jkp53/shopping-cart/README.md

 .env
 ```

-To customize your inventory of products, navigate to the data subdirectory within your directory.
-Create a copy of the 'default_products.csv' file can name it 'products.csv'.
+To customize your inventory of products, navigate to the 'data' subdirectory/folder within your directory.
+Create a copy of the 'default_products.csv' file and name it 'products.csv'.
+You can now open and edit any of the fields to customize your inventory, including adding new products!

 ## Setup Email Receipt Capability